 1 Name (as shown on your income tax return).
 Name is required on this line; do not leave this line blank.
-Regents of the University of California 2 Business name/disregarded entity name, if different from above University of California, San Diego on page 3.
-3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
-Che following seven boxes.
-4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): Individual/sole proprietor or C Corporation S Corporation Partnership single-member LLC Trust/estate Exempt payee code (if any) typ ctio Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partner ship) ▶ Print or type.
-Specific Instructions Note: Check the appropriate box in the line above for the tax classification of the single-member ow LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the o another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a sing is disregarded from the owner should check the appropriate box for the tax classification of its owner another tax classification of the owner should check the appropriate box for the tax classification of the source of the tax classification of the owner should check the appropriate box for the tax classification of the source of the tax classification of tax classi wner of the LLC is le-member LLC that Exemption from FATCA reporting code (if any) scifi ✓ Other (see instructions) ► $501(c)(3)$ (Applies to accounts maintained outside the U.S.) 5 Address (number, street, and apt. or suite no.) See instructions.
-Requester's name a nd address (optional) See 9500 Gilman Drive, MC 0947 6 City, state, and ZIP code La Jolla, CA 92093-0947 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN) your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to ave Jia urity number reside p withholding.
+Regents of the University of California ان 2 Business name/disregarded entity name, if different from above page (University of California, San Diego Print or type Specific Instructions on pa Individual/sole proprietor or Corporation S Corporation Partnership Trust/setate 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): ☐ Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=partnership) ► Exempt payee code (if any) Note.
+For a single-member LLC that is disregarded, do not check LLC; check the appropriate box in the line the tax classification of the single-member owner. ve for Exemption from FATCA reporting code (if any) 9 돌드 ✓ Other (see instructions) ► 501(c)(3) (Applies to accounts maintained outside the U.S.) ij 5 Address (number, street, and apt. or suite no.) Requester's name and address (optional) See Spec 9500 Gilman Drive, MC 0947 6 City, state, and ZIP code 1 La Jolla, CA 92093-0947 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to avoic - ∟ cial secu ırity r number backup withholding.
 For individuals, this is generally your social security number (SSN).
-However, for ant alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other is, it is your employer identification number (EIN).
-If you do not have a number, see How to ge] - [] - []] TIN, la or

-Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Number To Give the Requester for guidelines on whose number to enter.
+However, for a resident alien, sole proprietor, or disregarded entity, see the Part I instructions on page 3.
+For other entities, it is your employer identification number (EIN).
+If you do not have a number, see How to get a TIN on page 3.
+Note.
+If the account is in more than one name, see the instructions for line 1 and the chart on page 4 for guidelines on whose number to enter. for Em Employer identification number , , 1 4 9 5 - 6 0 0 6 1 4 4 Par Certification - Unde penalties of perjury, I certify that: 1.
+The number shown on this form is my correct taxpayer identification number (or I am waiting for a number to be issued to me); and 2.
+I am not subject to backup withholding because: (a) I am exempt from backup withholding, or (b) I have not been notified by the Internal Revenue